IQTLabs/AuraBorealisApp/README.md

-# AuraBorealis:
+# AuraBorealis: Do You Know What's In Your Python Packages?

 ## About

-AuraBorealis is a Flask-based webapp for visualizing security vulnerability warnings and information for Python packages.
-It is a front-end wrapper around data collected from scanning the Python package registry via [Aura](https://github.com/SourceCode-AI/aura).
+AuraBorealis is a web application for visualizing anomalous and potentially malicious code in Python package registries.
+It uses security audit data produced by scanning the Python Package Index (PyPI) via [Aura](https://github.com/SourceCode-AI/aura), a static analysis designed for large scale security auditing of Python packages .
 The current tool is a proof-of-concept, and includes some live Aura data, as well as some mockup data for demo purposes.

 Current features include: